 Mark is a vigilant crusader for his wines and for winemaking in Washington State.

 I studied wine for years before I produced my first vintage.
-I was working as a wine distributor during the day and a server/bartender at night when I feel in love with the culture of wine.
+I was working as a wine distributor during the day and a server/bartender at night when I fell in love with the culture of wine.
 I started reading about wine making and hanging out with winemakers.
 This was back in the 90s when Washington State was still a young state – I was winery #465 when I registered.
 Washington now has well over 1,100 wineries.

 The initial leap to buy a truckload of Washington’s finest fruit, paid off with my first vintage release of Dead Horse, named for the vineyard from which it came and Long Haul, aptly named for the road I started walking.